 To get in touch with a credit bureau or order your credit report, go to the individual website of the company and follow their specific directions.
 Some companies have separate forms for requests by postal mail.

 Try contacting the respective institution(s) directly for help.
 The 3 major credit bureaus’ contact information can be found below:

 How many credit bureaus are there?

 There are a number of credit bureaus currently operating in the U.S. In addition to the 3 major ones—Equifax, Experian, and TransUnion—there were about 400 consumer reporting companies in America, as of 2012, according to the CFPB.

 These smaller bureaus, such as Clarity Services, ChexSystems, and MicroBilt/PRBC, also provide reports that lenders can use to help make decisions.

 What is a credit bureau report?

-The details in your credit report are used to generate your credit scores, including FICO scores and VantageScores.
-The typical data found on credit reports includes your personal and financial information, such as credit account information, payment history, balance of an account, when the account was opened, date of the last activity, high credit on the account, and the credit limit on the account.
+The details in your credit report are used to generate your credit scores.
+They typically include your personal and financial information.
 It also might include public records such as bankruptcies and debt collections.